amitashukla/You-Dont-Know-JS/async & performance/ch3.md

 When we discuss Promise resolution processes later in this chapter, it will become more obvious why a non-genuine-but-Promise-like value would still be very important to be able to recognize and assimilate.
 But for now, just take my word for it that it's a critical piece of the puzzle.

-As such, it was decided that the way to recognize a Promise (or something that behaves like a Promise) would be to define something called a "thenable" as any object or function which has a `then(..)` method on it.
+As such, it was decided that the way to **recognize a Promise (or something that behaves like a Promise) would be to define something called a "thenable" as any object or function which has a `then(..)` method on it**.
 It is assumed that any such value is a Promise-conforming thenable.

 The general term for "type checks" that make assumptions about a value's "type" based on its shape (what properties are present) is called "duck typing" -- "If it looks like a duck, and quacks like a duck, it must be a duck" (see the *Types & Grammar* title of this book series).
 So the duck typing check for a thenable would roughly be: